Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 modeled by [Nylithius](http://blenderartists.org/forum/showthread.php?362836-Rust-language-3D-logo), many of the models in the scene make use of measured material data from the [MERL BRDF database](http://www.merl.com/brdf/).
-The animation was rendered with 28 nodes on *new* using the distributed renderer with 1024 samplers per pixel and took 03:44:02 to render.
+The animation was rendered with 28 nodes on *new* using the distributed renderer with 1024 samples per pixel and took 03:44:02 to render.

 <video class="img-responsive" src="http://sci.utah.edu/~will/rt/rust_logos.mp4" type="video/mp4" controls
 	style="padding-top:16px;padding-bottom:16px;" preload="metadata" poster="http://i.imgur.com/KFRqLAo.png">